You have no items in your shopping cart.

 In addition, as the good bacteria in your mouth breaks down food residue and skin cells, organosulfur compounds (volatile sulfur compounds) are created that don’t smell pleasant.

-Tongue scraping and removing this residue has been evidenced to improve the overall smell for longer than brushing alone.
+Tongue scraping - removing this residue with a tongue cleaner - has been evidenced to improve the overall smell for longer than brushing alone.

 There is little less attractive than a tongue coated in heavy white or yellow residues, although that can be normal.